wilcoxsonm21/StrokeOrderPrediction/README.md

 Suprisingly, the non-augmented data seems to get signficantly better test performance.
 This suggests that model overfitting is not the primary concern, but rather model bias to be able to compensate for additional variation added by augmentation.
 However, the fact that the paper got better results with augmentation suggests changes to the learning rate/additional fine tuning with hyperparameters can yield a better result with augmentation.
 The gap in performance between validation and test and this phenomena both warrent further investigation.

-An example of model predicting a charactercommon radical in test set almost perfect (top is prediction, middle is target, bottom is input)
+An example of the model predicting a character stroke prefix image sequence with a common radical from the test set almost perfectly (top is prediction, middle is target, bottom is input)

 <img width="143" alt="Radical, Augmented" src="https://raw.githubusercontent.com/wilcoxsonm21/StrokeOrderPrediction/main/Radical, Augmented.png">